jagerber48/sciform/docs/source/usage.rst

 ---------

-The :class:`Formatter` object is initialized with user-selected formatting options and then used to format floats.
+The :class:`Formatter` object is initialized with user-selected formatting options and then used to format numbers.
 See :ref:`formatting_options` for more details about the available options.